About ASCIA food allergy e-training for pharmacists

 - Differentiate between food intolerance and IgE mediated food allergy.

 - Identify the signs and symptoms of mild, moderate and severe food allergy.

 - Identify appropriate infant formulas for children with food allergy.

 - Identify and interpret food labels and ingredient labels for pharmacy products to assist individuals with food allergies select an appropriate product.

 - Identify appropriate specialised formula choices for infants with gastrointestinal syndromes associated with food allergy.

 - Outline nutrition and drug management strategies for oral allergy syndrome, eczema related to food allergy, food protein-induced enterocolitis syndrome (FPIES) and eosinophilic oesophagitis.

 - You can undertake this course at your own pace.

 - Use the Completion Checklist to follow your progress.

-- To obtain a Certificate of Completion for ASCIA food allergy e-training for pharmacists a result of 80% or higher is required for the final assessment.
+- To obtain a Certificate of Completion for ASCIA food allergy e-training a result of 80% or higher is required for the final assessment.
 You have up to three attempts to obtain a passing grade as designated by the Pharmacy Guild of Australia Continuing Professional Development accreditation.